Skip to content

 June 18, 1953, Army PFC Vernon E. Girdley from Jefferson County died in the Korean War.

 June 18, 1963, Muhammad Ali (19-0) fought Henry Cooper (27-8-1) in Wembley Stadium, London.
 Cooper, 29, was a top fighter in Europe and had a powerful left hook, but he was a big underdog against young and brash Clay.
-Cooper came out strong and bloodied Clay’s nose in the first round.
-But by the third round, Clay had opened a bad gash over Cooper’s left eye.
+Cooper came out strong and bloodied Clay’s nose in the 1st round.
+But by the 3rd round, Clay had opened a bad gash over Cooper’s left eye.
 Instead of finishing him, though, Clay danced around and taunted Cooper.
 Late in the fourth round, Cooper connected with a left hook that floored and hurt Clay.
 He got up as the round ended.
-Clay then opened the gash further in the fifth round, and the fight was stopped.
-Clay’s fifth-round KO prediction came true.
+Clay then opened the gash further in the 5th round, and the fight was stopped.
+Clay’s 5th-round KO prediction came true.

 June 18, 1972, Air Force SSGT Leon A. Hunt from Pleasure Ridge in Jefferson County died in the Vietnam War.

 On June 18, 1982, recent UK grad Chuck Malkus opened Lexington Anti-Drunk Drivers (FL.A.A.D.) via a local press conference.
-The service offered intoxicated individuals a ride home because Lexington had just imitated the Traffic Alcohol Program, which increased D.U.Is.
+The service offered intoxicated individuals a ride home because Lexington had just initated the Traffic Alcohol Program, which increased D.U.I chances.
 The luxury costs $50 a year and $20 per ride.

 June 18, 1984, the city of Somerset agreed not to dump sludge into two creeks running into Cumberland Lake after federal and state governments won a restraining order against the town.

 June 18, 1994, O.J.
-Simpson, one day removed from the white Bronco car ride, spent his first full day in jail in regards to his wife’s murder.
+Simpson, one day removed from the white Bronco car ride, spent his 1st full day in jail in regards to his wife’s murder.

-June 18, 2006, it was announced that Louisville would be the first stop in the inaugural World Series of Video Games.
+On June 18, 2006, gaming officials announced Louisville would be the 1st stop in the inaugural World Series of Video Games.
 The series was a circuit-style competition for PC and Xbox games.
-The contest crowned the world’s first official video-game champion.
+They promoted the event and crowned their 1st champion, but the organization stopped operations in 2007.

-On June 18, 2021, locals continued receiving letters from the large utilities that service the Commonwealth that the COVID-19 bill moratorium had ended.
+On June 18, 2021, locals continued receiving letters from the large utilities that service the Commonwealth that the COVID bill moratorium had ended.